ItemHunt/Electricity-Consumption-Feedback-Program/README.md

 To edit the project, you first need to download CodeBlocks and then clone the repository into your local device.
 You can start editing by opening the Prototype_Elec_Cons_Calc.cbp file.

 ## How To Use The Program
-To use the program, simply open the bin folder and check out the Release folder.
-The Release folder should contain the .exe file to run the program and the two dependencies needed to run the program.
+To use the program, simply open the bin folder and download the Release (stable version) or Debug (unstable version) folder.
+Both of them should contain the .exe file needed to run the program as well a the two dependencies needed for the program to run.

 ## Acknowledgement
 This project was created with the help of my research groupmates who assisted in testing the program and in providing feedback for the improvement of the program or project.